 Article 13: Presence of the director

-The presence of the director of a selected work is not mandatory but appreciated.
+The presence of the director of a selected work, if screened before a live audience, is not mandatory but appreciated.
 Directors of selected works will be able to attend all the sessions of the Festival free of charge and will be able to exchange with the audience after the screening of their film.

 Article 14: Unforeseen cases